Discretionary Trusts

 What is a letter of wishes for discretionary trusts?

 Since the trustees have a lot of power, you may want to give some guidelines for them to follow.
-This can be achieved by leaving a letter of wishes along with your will, setting out the circumstances in which you would like your beneficiaries to receive their assets.
+This can be achieved by leaving a letter of wishes along with your will, setting out the settlor’s wishes regarding the circumstances in which you would like your beneficiaries to receive their assets.

-The trustees are not bound by a letter of wishes, but they can take it into account when managing the estate.
+The trustees are not bound by a letter of wishes, but they can take it into account when managing the estate and it can guide them when deciding how to distribute assets.

 Taxation of discretionary trusts